wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 1. Select each production resource group.
 1. Click "Locks" menu.
 1. Type a name according to naming conventions.
-1. Select a Lock Type: "Delete"
+1. Select a Lock Type: "Delete".

    ## More Policies